"Your email couldn't be delivered." Again. But why?

 Step 2: Select the campaign you want to track.
 The analytics dashboard will open.

-Step 3: This is a snapshot of Mailmodo's analytics dashboard showing bounces and blocking.
+This is a snapshot of Mailmodo's analytics dashboard showing bounces and blocked.

 Bounces: The number of contacts who did not receive the campaigns due to non-existent email addresses, recipient's full inbox, or other reasons.